Assault and Battery Charges and Defenses in Michigan

-It is also common for people to think that an injury is required for the crime.
+It is common for people to think that an injury is required for the crime.
 An injury is not necessary for an Assault and Battery in Michigan.
-If there were an injury to a victim, the defendant would be charged with a more severe offense called Aggravated Assault.
+If the victim is injured, the prosecutor will charge the defendant with a more severe offense called Aggravated Assault.
 Aggravated Assault is a misdemeanor punishable with up to 1 year in jail.
 The “aggravation” is the injury.
-As previously stated, an assault and battery charge does require an injury or even physical contact.
+As previously stated, an assault and battery charge does require an injury or physical contact.

 Assault with a Weapon or a Serious Injury

 If the assailant used a weapon during an assault and battery in Michigan, that offense would constitute a felonious assault.
 Felonious Assault is sometimes called Assault with a Dangerous Weapon.
-This crime is a felony, and there is a possible penalty of 4 years in prison.
-Depending on the nature and extent of an injury, the potential sentence can increase substantially.
+This crime is a felony, with a possible penalty of 4 years in prison.
+The potential sentence can increase substantially depending on the nature and extent of an injury.

 Frequently Asked Questions

 No, a battery charge is a misdemeanor unless there is an intent to kill or do great bodily harm or if there is a reckless indifference to life and a severe injury or death.

 What is the penalty for simple assault in Michigan?

 Simple assault, like assault and battery, is a 93-day misdemeanor.

 What is the penalty for a first-time assault and battery charge?

 The penalty for a first-time assault is up to 93 days.
 There are no automatic enhanced penalties for subsequent convictions; however, a judge will likely consider prior convictions when fashioning a sentence.